 An Oxford Walking Tour will allow you to see different parts of Oxford University, as well as filming locations for Harry Potter, the place where Charles Dodgson (better known as Lewis Carroll) received inspiration for Alice in Wonderland, the door that inspired The Lion, the Witch and the Wardrobe from the Chronicles of Narnia and much more!

-There are many different walking tours you can take to help you explore Oxford and many of its 39 separate colleges that a part of the larger University system.
+There are many different walking tours you can take to help you explore Oxford.

 What You Will See on an Oxford Walking Tour